miroi/bagel_manual/source/ci/fci.rst

 =======
 Example
 =======
-A Hartree-Fock and FCI calculation on an oxygen molecule with an elongated bond.
+A Hartree--Fock and FCI calculation on an oxygen molecule with an elongated bond.
 The HF calculation is a references for the FCI calculation.
 Please refer to :ref:`molden` for more information on the print input block.

 Sample input
 ------------